“If it’s so bad, why don’t you just leave?”

 “Emotional abuse is harder to pin down or prove, but it’s just as destructive as other, more obvious forms of violence,” the foundation’s website says.
 “We consider it domestic abuse if a person makes cruel, unfair comments or otherwise emotionally attacks their partner in order to gain power or control over that person.”

-According to the foundation, signs of emotional abuse might include your spouse or partner engaging in the one or more of the following activities on a regular basis:
+According to the foundation, signs of emotional abuse might include your spouse or partner engaging in one or more of the following activities on a regular basis: